solo-io/gloo/docs/v1/virtualhost.md

 <a name="v1.Route"></a>

 ### Route
-Routes declare the entrypoints on virtual hosts and the upstreams or functions they route requests to
+Routes declare the entrypoints on virtual services and the upstreams or functions they route requests to

 ```yaml